 – Mixed into the coating for onion rings

 – Added to mayo for a quick dip

 – Mashed with butter, garlic, and Parmigiano-Reggiano and slathered on warm bread

 – Rubbed between the meat and skin of a hen prior to roasting

 – Sprinkled on homemade tortilla chips as they’re pulled from the oil

 – Added to stuffing or, if you prefer, dressing (and we’re quite certain you know the difference between them…right?)

 – Strewn on crawfish anything

-Like most spice blends, it will keep for a few months if stored in an airtight container in a cool, dark place.
+Like most spice blends, it will keep for up to 6 months if stored in an airtight container in a cool, dark place.
 Given the options listed above, we doubt it will last you anywhere near that long.

 Homemade Old Bay Seasoning